A review of British Airways Club World | BA Business Class

-During the flight, you have access to the ‘Club Kitchen’ where you can help yourself to snacks during the flight and in between meals – I am particularly keen on the chocolate and sweets basket, I must confess.
+During the flight, you have access to the ‘Club Kitchen’ between takeoff and landing where you can help yourself to snacks during the flight and in between meals – I am particularly keen on the chocolate and sweets basket, I must confess.
 You can find a selection of wraps, fruit, salads, ice cream and drinks.
-If you need anything else, there is always a crew member around to help you out (especially if you want an alcoholic drink).
+If you need anything else, there is always a flight attendant around to help you out (especially if you want an alcoholic drink).

-– The BA Club World seat – the British Airways business class seats are fine and I love the cabin colour (I cannot wait to try the new new ones, which are grey and also look the part).
-They recline to a flat bed with the help of the footstool and I cannot fault them.
-They are wide enough, comfortable enough and I like the privacy you get if you have a window seat.
-The cabin has a 2-4-2 configuration with seats facing each other, so Mr. O and I can have lunch and look at each other (very romantic).
+– The BA Club World seat – the British Airways business class seats are fine and I love the cabin colour (I cannot wait to try the new, new British Airways club world seat, which are grey and also look the part).
+They recline to a flatbed with the help of the footstool and I cannot fault them.
+They are wide enough, the seat comfort is excellent and I like the privacy you get if you have a window seat.
+The cabin has a 2-4-2 configuration with seats facing each other, so Mr O and I can have lunch and look at each other (very romantic).
 If I am travelling solo, there is a little screen that you can put up between the business class seats.

 Final thoughts – we had a really good flight as part of the executive club, as usual.
 The crew was really nice and friendly, nothing was too much trouble – this is what I expect from BA, and I got it.
 Flights from London to NYC in British Airways Club World cost from £1650 return.

-Until the next flight BA Business Class flight…
+Until the next flight British Airways Business Class flight…

 You can find more British Airways review here.